benedikt-schesch/AST-Merging-Evaluation/src/python/README.md

 - `diff3_analysis.py`: This script analyzes merge conflicts for two merge tools on a given conflict.

-- It is different than the src/python/replay_merge, as it performs a 3 way diff between the base, conflicting branches, and the programmer merge.
+- Performs a 3 way diff between the base, conflicting branches, and the programmer merge.

-- Outputs the differences between a pair of merge algorithms in a .txt file.
+- Also, it automatically outputs the differences (as given by diff3) between a pair of merge algorithms in a .txt file.
+- From the diff, 1: represents the base, 2: represents the conflicting file, 3: represents the programmer's merge.